Census Data for Parkersburg ...

 At the time of the 2010 Census, Parkersburg had 15,562 Housing Units<3> and with its population of 31,492 people, this averages 2.02 people per Housing Unit.

 The 2010 Census shows Parkersburg had a land area of 11.82 square miles [30.6 km²].
 This translates to 1,259 Housing Units per square mile [486.4 housing units/km²].

 From the Census of 2000: Parkersburg had 16,100 Housing Units, a population of 33,099 people and a land area of 11.82 square miles [30.6 km²].
 This gives a density of 2.06 people per Housing Unit and 1,318 Housing Units per square mile [509 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Parkersburg and you need to be careful when comparing numbers between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Parkersburg and you need to be careful when comparing between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Wood County ...

-The community of Parkersburg is located in Wood County and is the County Seat for Wood County.
+The city of Parkersburg is located in Wood County and is the County Seat for Wood County.

 The county had a population of 86,956 people at the 2010 Census.
 With it's population of 31,492 people, Parkersburg represented 36.22% of the county's total.

 In addition, where the city of Parkersburg has a population density of 2,549 people per square mile [984 people/km²], Wood County averages 237.4 people per square mile [91.7 people/km²].

 For more information, please visit our Census Page for Wood County.